-A false alarm can cause unnecessary panic and distress, as the high-profile alert in Hawaii grimly demonstrated on 13th January this year.
+A false alarm can cause unnecessary panic and distress, as the high-profile alert in Hawaii grimly demonstrated on 13th January 2018.
 A combination of failures led to the public believing a missile attack from North Korea was imminent and they were in immediate danger – a truly terrifying ordeal for everyone concerned.

 On a less dramatic level, dealing with false alarms can be expensive and frustrating.
 For example, the UK Government estimates the cost of false alarms to the fire services is around £1 billion a year.